inrock1/newspaper-agency/README.md

 # Newspaper agency

-Django project for managing topics, newspapers and redactors.
+This is a Django pet project for managing an editorial team to store articles and track who wrote what.
+The database is based on three interconnected models: Newspapers, Topics, and Redactors.
+Each topic can have several newspapers, each newspaper can have several redactors, and each redactor can work on several newspapers.

 ## Features